Coexistence of Superconductivity and Superionicity in Li$_2$MgH$_{16}$

 In the PIMD simulation, each quantum ion is mapped to a classical ring polymer~\cite{chandler_exploiting_1981}.
 In Fig.~\ref{fig:density}(b), we show the trajectories of the center of mass of the ring polymers at 290~K, from which the mean squared displacements (MSD) of ions are determined.
 It can be seen that all lithium and magnesium ions keep vibrating around their equilibrium positions, while hydrogen ions diffuse among the Li$_2$Mg lattice.
 Correspondingly, the MSD of hydrogen ions keeps increasing, while those of lithium and magnesium ions remain around zero.
 On average, the diffusion coefficient of hydrogen ions is $3.7\times10^{-6}$ $\mathrm{cm^2/s}$ at 290~K. Compared with the classical molecular dynamics result $1.9\times10^{-6}$ $\mathrm{cm^2/s}$, quantum effects accelerates the ion diffusion by about two times~\footnote{Both quantum and classical diffusion coefficients are obtained from simulations using (path-integral) Langevin thermostats, and are only used to schematically demonstrate the quantum effect of hydrogen ions.
 To correctly calculate the real-time dynamical properties, average over classical \textit{NVE} simulations and quantum techniques like ring-polymer molecular dynamics or centroid molecular dynamics are necessary~\cite{wang_quantum_2021,li_computer_2018}.
 When calculating $T_c$ using SPIA, only imaginary-time information is necessary and can be correctly captured using Langevin thermostats.}.

 To further probe how the dynamical ions arrange in the system, we analyze the hydrogen density distributions.
 From Fig.~\ref{fig:density}(c), we see that density peaks form periodical structures, and are connected with each other by almost straight paths.
 It appears that, instead of freely diffusing in the lattice like liquids, hydrogen ions tend to hop between sites.
-By fitting the density distribution to three-dimensional Gaussian functions, we extract the effective `crystal structure' of the superionic phase.
-We find that the structure is almost identical to the solid phase, except for that the previously empty 8b sites at the center of Li$_4$ tetrahedra are now occupied.
+By fitting the density distribution to three-dimensional Gaussian functions, we extract the effective `crystal structure' of the superionic phase, as shown in Fig.~\ref{fig:density}(d).
+We find that the structure is almost identical to the solid phase, with hydrogen occupying 32e and 96g sites at the center of Li$_3$Mg and Li$_2$Mg$_2$ tetrahedra.
+Now, the previously empty 8b sites at the center of Li$_4$ tetrahedra are also occupied.
 This is consistent with Wang \textit{et al.}'s observations in Ref.~\cite{wang_quantum_2021}.
-Due to the occupation, the hydrogen tetrahedron around it formed by ions at 32e sites is pushed slightly larger (see Fig.~\ref{fig:density}(d)).
+Due to the occupation, the hydrogen tetrahedron around it formed by ions at 32e sites is pushed slightly larger (see Fig.~\ref{fig:density}(e)).
 The site coordinates are listed in Table~S1~\cite{noauthor_see_nodate}.
 The new `crystal structure' still obeys the symmetry of $Fd\bar{3}m$ space group.

 \textit{Renormalized electronic structure.}— We then study the electronic structure of the system.
 As analyzed above, while some ions diffuse between sites, the sites form a solid-like periodic framework.
 As a result, system still has discrete translational symmetry, and electron states can be labeled by a wavevector $\bm{k}$ in the irreducible Brillouin zone (IBZ) of the primitive cell~\cite{allen_recovering_2013,zacharias_fully_2020}.
 The band structure can be extracted from the partial density of states (DOS) $\rho(\bm{k},E)$ at $\bm{k}$: